ofux/uTerrainsExtensions/Nodes/README.md

 ## Combiners

 Combiners node combine the outputs of other nodes in different ways.
-For example, you may use them to add, subsctract, multiply or divide node outputs between each others.
+For example, you may use them to add, subsctract or multiply node outputs between each others.

 ## Filters